 This is one of the trickier ingredients to cut in half, but there’s a pretty simple way to go about it.
 But it does depend on how many eggs are called for, and whether it calls for a whole egg vs yolks or whites.

-- If the recipe calls for 1 whole egg, here’s how to halve it.
-Crack the egg and whisk together the yolk and whites.
-Then measure out half of the liquid amount, and add that into you recipe.
+• If the original recipe calls for 1 whole egg, here’s how to halve it: Crack the egg into a small dish, and whisk together the yolk and whites.
+Then measure out half of the liquid amount, and add that into your recipe.
+Half of 1 large egg is about 2 tablespoons.

-- If a recipe calls for an odd number of eggs, cut that number in half, then follow the same steps to get the right amount.
+• If a recipe calls for an odd number of eggs (3 or more), you’ll follow a similar method.
+First, cut down the total number, then follow the same steps above to get the right amount.

-- If the recipe calls for only whites or yolks, just be sure to separate the two parts first, and then you can whisk and measure as needed.
+• If the recipe calls for only whites or only yolks, be sure to separate the two parts first, and then you can whisk and measure as needed.

 What about measuring liquid ingredients?